Sven-Ve/svc-totp-bundle/docs/config.md

     prefix: /mfa/{_locale}
 ```

-adapt the routing information in config/routes/scheb_2fa.yaml (only if you like language support)
+adapt the routing information in config/routes/scheb_2fa.yaml (only if you like language support) - add {_locale}

 ```yaml
 #config/routes/scheb_2fa.yaml